-- Following any denominational or organisational guidelines in relation to safeguarding children and Adults in need of protection.
+- Following any denominational or organisational guidelines in relation to safeguarding Children and CSN Adults in need of protection.

-- Supporting the safeguarding co-ordinators in their work and in any action they may need to take in order to protect children/Adults.
+- Supporting the safeguarding co-ordinators in their work and in any action they may need to take in order to protect Children/CSN Adults.

 - Ensuring that everyone agrees to abide by these recommendations and the guidelines established by this place of worship/organisation.

-- Nurturing, protecting and safeguarding of children and young people
+- Nurturing, protecting and safeguarding of Children and Youth.

 - Supporting, resourcing, training, monitoring and providing supervision to all those who undertake this work.